CMU-SAFARI/BLEND/test/README.md

 bash evaluate-read_mapping.sh
 bash summarize-evaluate-read_mapping.sh

+#Generating the data used for evaluating the read mapping accuracy.
+Precision results are calculated based on the
+#number of reads that map to the chromosome in the 1) resulting BAM/SAM files and 2) in the ground truth
+bash generate_accuracy.sh

 #Time results (User time+System Time for time and Maximum resident set size (kbytes) for the peak memory):
 for i in `echo *.time`; do echo $i; grep "User" $i; grep "System" $i; grep "Maximum" $i; done